 Copying $OEM$ files and folders with MDT 2012 Update 1

-I’ve never been a big fan of using the $OEM$ structure, as it’s just as easy to add explicit XCOPY steps into the task sequence.
+I’ve never been a big fan of using the $OEM$ folder structure, as it’s just as easy to add explicit XCOPY steps into the task sequence.
 But for those of you out there that are using them, you can leverage the attached script (CopyOEM.zip) in your task sequence to do that.

-To set this up, first copy the into your share.
+To set this up, first copy the script into your deployment share.
 Then, add a new step to the task sequence right after the “Install Operating System” step to run the script.
 It should look like this:

 CopyOem